yuto1115/tp/docs/UserGuide.md

 ### Adding a loan: `add`

-Adds a loan to the address book.
+Adds a loan to the loan book.

 Format: `add n/NAME a/AMOUNT d/DATE [t/TAG]…​`